aurora-is-near/doc.aurora.dev/docs/onboard/integration-example.md

 }
 ```

 Now, we can use the Web3Modal component in our App.
-First of all notice that we need to wrap into it the part of the App using the `wagmi` hooks.
-In this case we wrapping it fully into it:
+First of all, notice that we need to wrap into it the part of the App using the `wagmi` hooks.
+In this case, we wrapping it fully into it:

 ```jsx title="aurora-pass-example/src/App.js"